bayyangjie/Analysis-of-Hospital-Patients-Satisfaction-Levels/README.md

 The objective of this project is to analyse the latest 12 months of patient survey data regarding the quality of service and medical treatment provided by the doctors. <br>

 **View the full code here**: <br>
-Python - Establishing connection to MySQL: <br>
+Python - Establishing connection to MySQL <br>
 https://github.com/bayyangjie/Data-Wrangling/blob/main/Python%20file <br>

 R - Visualisation and Linear regression <br>